atheiman/katacoda-scenarios/open-policy-agent-gatekeeper/05-mutating-webhook.md

 Run the following to see which pods were mutated by having a `fun` label attached.
 Notice that the `excluded` pod was skipped since it had a `mutating-webhook.example.com/exclude` annotation on it: `kubectl get po -n sinatra-mutating-webhook-test --show-labels`{{execute}}

-You can also view the logs of our Mutating Webhook to view the response object returned to the Kubernetes API.
+You can also view the logs of our Mutating Webhook to view the response object returned to the Kubernetes API: `kubectl logs -n sinatra-mutating-webhook deploy/sinatra-mutating-webhook | grep -v 'GET /health'`{{execute}}

-Finally, feel free to view the sample REST api code by inspecting `mutating_webhook.rb` to see the logic behind this example or to extend it if you are familiar with Ruby/Sinatra.
+Finally, feel free to view the sample REST api code by inspecting `mutating_webhook.rb` to see the logic behind this example or to extend it if you are familiar with Ruby/Sinatra:

+- `MUTATING_WEBHOOK_POD=$(kubectl get pod -n sinatra-mutating-webhook -l run=sinatra-mutating-webhook -o jsonpath='{.items[0].metadata.name}')`{{execute}}
+- `kubectl exec -n sinatra-mutating-webhook $MUTATING_WEBHOOK_POD -- cat /app/mutating_webhook.rb`{{execute}}

 Credit for this mutating webhook goes to Austin Heiman with the code located [here](https://github.com/atheiman/kubernetes/tree/master/sinatra-mutating-webhook).